peteraellig/speechtimer/README.md

 All these modules must run in the same network.
 No internet is required.
 Admin and speechtimer run on any device that has a modern browser.
 (PC/Mac/Lnx/IOS/Android/Kindle etc.)
 You can also start app.py several times by turning app.py into app.py2 and assigning a new port number.
-You can enter the room name in the app instances (app.py / app2.py etc.), this will then be displayed in the TAB tabs of the browser and in the Admin Console.
+You can enter the room name in the app instances (app.py / app2.py / app3.py / app4.py etc.), this will then be displayed in the TAB tabs of the browser and in the Admin Console.
-**Raspi4 Image** 4 instances are installed on the Raspi and start automatically when booting
+**Raspi4 Image** 4 instances are installed on the Raspi-Image and start automatically when booting

 You install Python and the necessary extensions on your computer (PC/Mac/**Raspi***), copy the files into the speechtimer directory.
 then you start python app.py and can then access speechtimer and admin in the same network.